 - Post on Instagram 1–2 times per day;

 - Post on LinkedIn once per day.

 The point is that you should be posting or curating content regularly.
 And not only that, but you’ll also need to respond to potential customers’ social media posts.
 You might get questions, comments, or complaints on your social media pages.
 Respond to all of them, and respond quickly.
-That means a lot to customers.

 You may also want to seek out influencers to make connections, proactively address questions and comments that weren’t posted on your social media page, and take part in trends (like popular hashtags on Twitter).

 Creating an effective and engaging social media presence doesn’t happen overnight.
 It takes a lot of work and a deep understanding of what makes businesses successful on social media.
 Moz’s beginner’s guide to social media is a great place to start.

 Authenticity is a big buzzword in marketing and is quickly losing its meaning.
 But the idea still holds.
 Drop the marketing jargon.
 Stop treating potential customers as leads and start treating them as people.
 Get to know people and the problems they’re trying to solve.
 This is the basis of building relationships.